JoaKing08/Town-Of-Us-Mira-JK/README.md

 Alignment: <b>Crewmate Protective</b>\
 Inspiration: <b>[xChipseq](https://github.com/xChipseq) (Aurial)</b>

+The Sanctifier is a role that can Sanctify an area to prevent players to use all abilities in that area.

+Game Options:
+WIP

 ### Tavern Keeper <img width="5%" src="./TownOfUsMiraJK/Resources/RoleIcons/TavernKeeper.png" />
 Alignment: <b>Crewmate Support</b>\
 Inspiration: <b>Town Of Salem 2 (Tavern Keeper)</b>